darklaunch/darklaunch.com/blog/2016/06/13/google-calendar-last-day-of-month-repeat.md

         <div>
             anonymous &ndash; Oct 16, 2018
             <div>
-                <p>How would you edit this to create an event for, say, the day after (US) Thanksgiving, which is the 4th Thursday of November, but where the next day may actually be the 5th Friday?</p>
+How would you edit this to create an event for, say, the day after (US) Thanksgiving, which is the 4th Thursday of November, but where the next day may actually be the 5th Friday?
             </div>
         </div>
     </li>